AdobeDocs/campaign-classic.en/help/integrations/using/acs-connector-principles-and-data-cycle.md

 * [Process](#process): Overview of ACS Connector and how data replication is managed.
 * [Implementation](#implementation): Overview of how to get started with ACS Connector as well as instructions on how to replicate basic and advanced data.
-* [Synchronizing profiles](../../integrations/using/synchronizing-profiles.md): Instructions on how to replicate profiles and how to create deliveries with them.
+* [Synchronize profiles](../../integrations/using/synchronizing-profiles.md): Instructions on how to replicate profiles and how to create deliveries with them.
-* [Synchronizing audiences](../../integrations/using/synchronizing-audiences.md): Instructions on how to target a list of recipients in Campaign v7 and then replicate the list to Campaign Standard as an audience.
+* [Synchronize audiences](../../integrations/using/synchronizing-audiences.md): Instructions on how to target a list of recipients in Campaign v7 and then replicate the list to Campaign Standard as an audience.
-* [Synchronizing web applications](../../integrations/using/synchronizing-web-applications.md): Instructions on how to link Campaign v7 web applications to Campaign Standard.
+* [Synchronize web applications](../../integrations/using/synchronizing-web-applications.md): Instructions on how to link Campaign v7 web applications to Campaign Standard.
 * [Troubleshooting the ACS Connector](../../integrations/using/troubleshooting-the-acs-connector.md): Review answers to common problems.

 >[!NOTE]